-Biological and behavioural HIV surveillance is carried out by MOH, the National Public Health Unit and the Health Promoton Board (HPB) in conjunction with healthcare, community and academic partners.
+Biological and behavioural HIV surveillance is carried out by MOH, the NPHEU and the HPB in conjunction with healthcare, community and academic partners.
 These include case surveillance, unlinked surveillance in target sentinel groups, and surveys of population groups on HIV-related risk behaviours.

 HIV is a legally notifiable disease in Singapore.
 The National HIV Registry receives HIV notifications from clinicians and laboratories.
-The national HIV data is supplemented by unlinked anonymous surveillance in various sentinel groups such as patients with sexually transmitted infections.
+The national HIV data is supplemented by unlinked anonymous surveillance in key populations at higher risk of HIV exposure, particularly patients with sexually transmitted infections.